dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/coffee-lake.md

 * **VolumeAmplifier**: 0
   * Multiplication coefficient for system volume to raw volume linear translation from 0 to 1000, see [Configuration.pdf](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf) for more info on calculation

-**Input**: Related to boot.efi keyboard passthrough used for FileVault and Hotkey support
+**Input**: Related to boot.efi keyboard pass-through used for FileVault and Hotkey support

 * **KeyFiltering**: NO
   * Verifies and discards uninitialized data, mainly prevalent on 7 series Gigabyte boards